knpuniversity/ansible/knpu/ansistrano/database-setup.md

 successfully!
 We *should* have a database full of tables.

 Go back to the site and refresh!
 It works!
-Of course... there's no *data*, but it works yo!
+Of course... there's no *data*, but it works!

 ## Why dev Commands Don't Work

 To help bootstrap my data, *just* this once, I'm going to load my fixtures on production.
 I'm obviously *not* going to make this part of my deploy: you won't make any friends if you constantly empty the production database.
+Believe me.

 Find the terminal that is SSH'ed to the server.
 Move out of the `current` directory and then back in.
 First, try running `bin/console` *without* `--env=prod`: